pkanGitHub/FinalProject1600/README.md

 #### By Phyllis Kan

-### A brief summary of the purpose and content of the tutorial.

-This tutorial is to show the importance using Github to help them develop their project.
+_GitHub serves as a collaborative hub for software development, allowing teams and individuals to efficiently coordinate and monitor changes in their codebase.
+Functioning as a distributed version control system, it enables developers to work on projects simultaneously while maintaining records of modifications.
+GitHub offers a centralized platform for issue tracking, project management, and documentation, thereby augmenting overall project organization and transparency.
+This amalgamation of features contributes to streamlined collaboration and effective management throughout the development process._

-#### This tutorial is for developer looking to work on a project with Github for version control or to work on a project collaboratively with a group of teammates.
+#### This tutorial is for developers who are looking to work on a project with Github for version control or to work on a project collaboratively with a group of teammates.

 ## Table of Contents